Kokusai Dori, Naha: A Mecca For Tourists

 If nothing else, the weirder stuff is amusing to see (and even funnier as a gift to send home to folks who have no idea how wonderfully odd Japan can be at times!).
 The Pokemon shop is great fun for kids (and lifelong Pokemon fans!), with a large, cute Pikachu outside to take pictures with, and a ridiculous choice of goodies inside.

-There are clothes shops that offer tourist-y style “I love Okinawa” garb, and ultra-hip, on trend boutiques.
-Japanese fashion is all centred on being cute, and some of the clothes are really adorable!
+There are clothes shops that offer tourist style “I love Okinawa” garb, and ultra-hip, on-trend boutiques.
+Japanese fashion is all centered on being cute, and some of the clothes are really adorable!
 Just be aware that sizes may come up small for Westerners.
 Here’s a map to help you out.

 click photo for source

 Soak up some tradition at the Naha Traditional Craft Centre.
 They have a shop filled with amazing local crafts, all of which are supplied by local artisans.
 Feeling creative?
 Make your own!
 They offer pottery making, glass blowing, bingata, and more!
 A truly unique memento.
 If you’re interested in finding out more about the crafts and their history, there’s also a museum.
 A central information booth can offer you tickets for this plus more information on making your own wares.
 Right at the back of this, there is a small park, where the famous Naha tug of war rope is kept.
 You can find the craft center here.